Generalized Mean Absolute Directional Loss for Machine Learning Trading Models: Methodology

-Detailed analysis of innovations introduced in MADL and, at the same time, some inconsistencies in its formula allowed us to propose a better loss function: Generalized Mean Absolute Directional Loss (GMADL) function that still focus on real profit and loss instead of measuring the adequacy of point forecasts however is free from numerical problems that were associated with MADL.
-The novel GMADL formula is as follows:
+Detailed analysis of innovations introduced in MADL and, at the same time, some inconsistencies in its formula allowed us to propose a better loss function: Generalized Mean Absolute Directional Loss (GMADL) function that still focuses on real profit and loss instead of measuring the adequacy of point forecasts however is free from numerical problems that were associated with MADL.
+The new GMADL formula is as follows:

 where: